tstatler/doctools/guides/acs/admin_access/README.md

 the admin user creates an object on behalf of that user.
 The `user` parameter for the object will be reported as the other user not the admin user.

-This admin operation is supported on any create, update and delete method, plus the following methods:
+This admin operation is supported by any create, update and delete method, plus the following methods:

  * {@link KeyValues#append}
  * {@link KeyValues#incrby}
  * {@link KeyValues#set}
- * {@link PhotoCollections#update}
  * {@link PushNotifications#subscribe}

 For example, the following curl command creates a new status for the specified user: